Lynne’s Pack – past and present

 Alice – Rottweiler

 Lynne always said that she would never have three dogs, never have a bitch and would only have X breeds – then along came Alice!
 Being fostered by someone training at her school, she needed a home.
 She had a fantastic temperament and was a shining example of the breed.
 There were no plans to do dog sports with her, however Lynne then discovered Cani-cross.
 Cross Country Running with Dogs!!.
 Lynne hated running at school and would need to sit down after about a minute, but there is nothing more exhilarating than running through a forest with your dog on a bungee and harness.
 It’s a great way to get fit too.
 Lynne was sticking to short courses with Alice as she got older.
 Not sure who liked it most, Lynne or Alice.
 A cancerous growth was found in her mouth in April 17 and Alice was put to sleep after having one last fantastic holiday which she enjoyed with no signs of discomfort.
 Cani crossing, running through the forest and sand dunes, swimming in the lake….all of her favourite things.

 Freeway – Siberian Husky

 Freeway is a Siberian Husky who was born in December 2010.
 Why did she get him?
 Not because he is pretty, not because she likes the thought of having to install a ten foot fencing with an overhang around her back garden, not because she could have had a serious problem with recall, or because she fancied having her garden landscaped by a digging machine!!!!
-Freeway is for Cani-cross.
-Huskys love to run and that is what she got him for.
-He loves Cani-cross and it allows him to do what he is designed for……….run, run, run.
+Freeway was for Cani-cross.
+Unfortunately it “wasn’t for him”!
 He has a fantastic temperament with both dogs and people and considers himself a “social butterfly”.

 Fraggle – Korthals Griffon